-In Northern Virginia’s Loudoun County, James Farm, located west of Hillsboro, serves as a local example of vernacular building construction and materials.
-The original circa 1786, two-story, single-pile hall dwelling was expanded around 1835 into a hall-parlor plan with a one-and-one-half-story lateral addition; in the early 1900s, it expanded again with a kitchen addition.
-The dwelling’s detailing displays vernacular derivations of the Federal and Greek Revival styles that were popular during the 19th century.
+The James Farm, located west of the village of Hillsboro in Northern Virginia’s Loudoun County, serves as a local example of vernacular building construction and materials.
+The original circa 1786, two-story, single-pile one-room-plan dwelling was expanded around 1835 into a hall-parlor plan with a one-and-one-half-story lateral addition; in the early 1900s, it expanded again with a kitchen addition.
+The farmhouse’s detailing displays vernacular derivations of the Federal and Greek Revival styles that were popular during the 19th century.
 The presence of multiple intact and contributing agricultural dependencies, and a second residence, a Colonial Revival farmhouse built around 1920, illustrate the evolution of a working Virginia farm across more than a century, beginning with the modest original stone dwelling and ending with the larger, modern Colonial Revival dwelling.

 VLR: Virginia Landmarks Register